-The Number of Calendar Days Completed The Number of Days in a Quarter
+The Number of Calendar Days Completed

-The Number of Days in a Quarter
+The Number of Days in a Quarter = The Percentage of Title IV Aid Earned

 However, the student receives 100% of the funds if he/she has attended more than 60 percent of class.

 If funds are remaining after tuition and fees are deducted from Title IV funds, then a check for the remainder will be issued prior to the end of the quarter.
 Samples of this policy are available upon request from the Financial Aid Office.